Two RV Gypsies: Full-Time RVers

 hot pockets

-Leaving the mud pots, the two RV Gypsies came to this area in the road that was so different from the rest of the road area in Yellowstone.
-In just this short area, big boulders lined the side of the curvy road and it was quite a beautiful site to behold.
+Leaving the mud pots, the two RV Gypsies came to an area in the road that was so different from the rest of the road area in Yellowstone.
+In just this short area, big boulders lined the sides of the curvy road and it was quite a beautiful site to behold.
 Photos had to be taken out the front window of the moving car.

 boulders lining the road